External Affairs Directorate

-External Affairs Directorate**

 - The Public Services Division responds to questions by phone, email, live chat, and written correspondence through the USCIS Contact Center.
 This division helps people locate information on the USCIS website using our virtual assistant, Emma, and provides language services to USCIS, ICE, and CBP.

-- The Digital Services Division manages the USCIS website and online self-help tools, builds digital forms and online account services in support of the USCIS eProcessing initiative, and ensures that people with limited English proficiency and people with disabilities can use our online resources.
+- The Digital Services Division manages the USCIS website and online self-help tools, builds digital forms, and supports the USCIS online account in furthering our online filing initiative.
+We ensure that people with limited English proficiency and those with disabilities can use our online resources.

 - The Office of Citizenship provides instruction and training on citizenship rights and responsibilities, and it administers the Citizenship and Integration Grant Program.
 It offers federal leadership and provides tools and resources to foster immigrant integration while promoting our nation’s values.
 Please visit The Office of Citizenship page for more information.